Lostock Hall railway station: The current station

 By the early 1980s, local pressure for a station to serve the Lostock Hall area had become considerable and so on 14 May 1984 a new station was opened on the opposite side of the Watkin Lane bridge by British Rail with financial backing from Lancashire County Council.

-The new facility was (and still is) quite basic – there are waiting shelters, a long-line P.A system & passenger information screens on each concrete platform.
+The new facility was (and still is) quite basic – there are waiting shelters, a long-line P.A system and passenger information screens on each concrete platform.
 Step-free access is available to both platforms.

 As of January 2018 along with other stations on this line, a modern touch screen ticket machine was added to the Station.